goboevents/gigfrenzy/README.md

 1. Create content in Builder.io
 2. Set the URL path to match your desired route
 3. The app will automatically render Builder.io content for that route

+### Database Schema

+The platform uses a comprehensive database schema with:
+- User management and authentication
+- Vendor profiles and services
+- Service areas and availability
+- Pricing packages and options
+- Booking management and messaging
+- Analytics and reporting

 ## 🚀 Deployment